Bajorat Media

 What is an iFrame?

-An iFrame is an HTML element that allows you to embed external content in a web page.
-Learn about advantages, disadvantages, and alternatives to iFrames.
+An iFrame is an HTML element that allows external content to be embedded in a web page.
+Learn about the advantages, disadvantages and alternatives to iframes.

 An iFrame, short for inline frame, is an HTML element that allows another web page or document to be displayed within the current web page. iFrames are often used to embed external content such as videos, maps, or forms without having to reload the entire page.